-MR. TSE YUEN MING, aged 47, joined the Group as an independent non-executive director of the Company in August 2003.
+MR. TSE YUEN MING, aged 48, joined the Group as an Independent Non-executive Director of the Company in August 2003.
 He is also the chairman of nomination committee and the member of audit committee and remuneration committee of the Company respectively.
 Mr. Tse is a partner of Messrs.
 Tung, Ng, Tse & Heung.
 He holds a bachelor of laws degree with honour from the University of Hong Kong and admitted to The Supreme Court of Hong Kong as a solicitor in 1993.
-Mr. Tse has been an independent non-executive director of Inno-Tech Holdings Limited, a company listed on The Stock Exchange of Hong Kong Limited, since November 2014.
+Mr. Tse is also an independent non-executive director of Celebrate International Holdings Limited and Inno-Tech Holdings Limited, both of which are listed on The Stock Exchange of Hong Kong Limited.
 Mr. Tse is also the Chairman of Professional Service Committee of The Hong Kong Chamber of Small and Medium Business and the Legal Adviser of Life Underwriters & Sales Executives Board (HK) Ltd.